andrew/ultimate-awesome/README.md

 - [Awesome-Deepfakes-Detection](https://github.com/Daisy-Zhang/Awesome-Deepfakes-Detection) - A list of tools, papers and code related to Deepfake Detection.
 - [awesome-laravel](https://github.com/TimothyDJones/awesome-laravel) - A curated list of delightful Laravel PHP framework packages and resources.
 - [awesome-ai-ml-dl](https://github.com/neomatrix369/awesome-ai-ml-dl) - Awesome Artificial Intelligence, Machine Learning and Deep Learning as we learn it.
 Study notes and a curated list of awesome resources of such topics.
+- [awesome-techleads](https://github.com/gabiduarte/awesome-techleads) - Uma lista selecionada de conteúdos sobre liderança técnica, com preferência em conteúdos em português.
 - [awesome-devsecops](https://github.com/JakobTheDev/awesome-devsecops) - Curating the best DevSecOps resources and tooling.
-- [awesome-techleads](https://github.com/gabiduarte/awesome-techleads) - Uma lista selecionada de conteúdos sobre liderança técnica, com preferência em conteúdos em português.
 - [Awesome-offer](https://github.com/lietoumai/Awesome-offer) - 关于面试/谈Offer/程序员职场生涯等.
 - [awesome-soc](https://github.com/cyb3rxp/awesome-soc) - A collection of sources of documentation, as well as field best practices, to build/run a SOC.
 - [osx-and-ios-security-awesome](https://github.com/ashishb/osx-and-ios-security-awesome) - macOS and iOS related security tools.
+- [awesome-decentralized-finance](https://github.com/ong/awesome-decentralized-finance) - A curated list of awesome decentralized finance projects.
 - [awesome-geek-podcasts](https://github.com/guipdutra/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
+- [Awesome-explainable-AI](https://github.com/wangyongjie-ntu/Awesome-explainable-AI) - A  collection of research materials on explainable AI/ML.
 - [awesome-tiny-object-detection](https://github.com/kuanhungchen/awesome-tiny-object-detection) - 🕶 A curated list of Tiny Object Detection papers and related resources.
 - [awesome-android](https://github.com/LinuxCafeFederation/awesome-android) - A curated list of awesome open source Android applications, tutorials and resources.
 - [acu](https://github.com/trycua/acu) - A curated list of resources about AI agents for Computer Use, including research papers, projects, frameworks, and tools.